ida-arbeitszeit/arbeitszeitapp/docs/concepts.rst

    * - private_consumption
      - member
      - prd
-     - On private consumption, the cost of the product (the cooperative price, if applicable) is subtracted from the member's account and added to the PRD account of the producing company.
+     - On private consumption, the cost of the product (the cooperative price, if applicable) is subtracted from the consuming member's account and added to the PRD account of the producing company.
    * - productive_consumption_p
      - p
      - prd